aws-samples/saml-cli-userscript/README.md

 ## SAML CLI Userscript

+> :warning: This User Script has been tested and confirmed working in Firefox.
+If you are using a different browser then you may observe a "Network failure" error due to the security settings of those browsers.

 This project contains a [userscript](https://en.wikipedia.org/wiki/Userscript) which modifies the AWS SAML landing page to make it easier to get temporary AWS access keys for programmatic access to AWS services.
 This script adds a new button to the SAML landing page which opens a popup containing temporary AWS access keys for the select role.

 ### AWS Single Sign-On